![]() | Fantasy Football 101: How to Smack-Trash Talk |

 don't have time to play every week.
 This is evidenced

-by Streetplayers continually keeping an injured
+by Streetplayers continually keeping a injured

-Travis Henry in his lineup or Slammers playing the Viking
+players in his lineup or Slammers playing the Viking

 defense during their off week.